-TOPIC D: Indian Literature in English Translation
+Topic E: Indian Literature in English Translation: Poems & Stories

-- One question to be answered from two questions set with alternatives from the two poets in unit 1.
-[10x1=10] - Two questions to be answered from four questions asked serially covering both the writers equally from Units 2 and 3 combined.
-[10x2=20] - Four short questions to be answered from eight questions asked serially covering all the writers equally from Units 1, 2 and 3 combined.
+- Two questions to be answered from five questions set from the five poems in Unit I. [10x2=20] - Two questions to be answered from two questions set with alternatives from the two writers from Unit 2.
+[10x2=20] - Four short questions to be answered from eight questions asked serially and covering all the writers equally from Units 1 and 2.
 [5x4=20]

-- 1. Rabindranath Tagore : "The Golden Boat", "Conch ","Arrival" - 2.
-Jibanananda Das : "I Shall Return to this Bengal", "BanalataSen"
+- 1. Rabindranath Tagore: "The Golden Boat", "Conch", "Arrival" - 2.
+Jibanananda Das: "I shall return to this Bengal", "Banalata Sen"